Higher order trade-offs in hypergraph community detection: Additional trade-offs for detecting hypergraph community structure

 \section{Additional trade-offs for detecting hypergraph community structure}

-In dyadic networks, community structure is often characterized by a higher density of edges within communities compared to the edge-density between communities.
-This concept of community structure naturally implies that detecting communities involves identifying a partition of the network that maximizes the number of edges within communities while minimizing the number of edges that cross community boundaries.
+In dyadic networks, community structure is most commonly characterized by \emph{assortativity}: a higher density of edges within communities compared to the edge density between communities.
+(Disassortative structure, where edges are more frequent between communities, is also possible but less common in practice.)
+Detecting communities in this assortative setting involves identifying a partition that maximizes within-community edge density while minimizing cross-community edges.

 However, for higher-order networks, even this relatively simple density-based notion of community structure is less straightforward to conceptualize, due to the fact that hyperedges can connect more than two nodes and that hyperedges within the same hypergraph can vary in size.
 For instance, consider the case of detecting a partition of a network into two communities.
 An edge connecting two nodes that crosses a community boundary will always have one node in each community.
 For a hyperedge connecting three nodes that crosses a community boundary, there will be one node in one community and two nodes in another community.
 However, for a hyperedge connecting four nodes that crosses a community boundary, there are two possible configurations: it can connect one node in one community with three nodes in another community, or it can connect two nodes in each community.
 This observation raises the question of the relationship between these different configurations and the strength of community structure in hypergraphs.
 To probe this relationship further, we conduct experiments on hypergraphs in which we plant two ``competing'' community structures and see which one is easier to detect.